yasenstar/learn_octave/README.md

 is one opensource scientific programming language for numerical computations.

+## About this Repository

 This repository records my learning of [Octave](https://octave.org/#) and shares the practical experience during learning.

+The repository is regularly synced to Gitee:

+- Link of Repository in Github: https://github.com/yasenstar/learn_octave
+- Link of Repository in Gitee: https://gitee.com/yasenstar/learn_octave

 The version of Octave used in version 8.3.0.

 ---

+## Reference Documents

 | Reference Document | Link in Octave Site | Local link in This Repo |
 | --- | --- | --- |